denisbazavliuk/python/README.md

-Heroe and dragon game for py ver 2.7
+Hero and dragon game for py ver 2.7